Revisiting the Adversarial Robustness-Accuracy Tradeoff in Robot Learning: Experiments

-Table \ref{tab:summer} and Table \ref{tab:winter} show the crashes during the summer and winter simulations respectively.
-The best values are highlighted in bold.
-The results show that an overparametrized model and a vision transformer indeed provide better performance at a larger adversarial training budget.
+The top row in Figure \ref{fig:vistaresults} shows the crashes during the summer and winter simulations.
+The results show that the overparametrized model and the vision transformer indeed provide better performance at a larger adversarial training budget than the baseline.
 An increased weight decay improved the performance only at lower attack budget training, while the networks with SiLU activation performed worse in the closed-loop tests.
 At larger attack budgets, no model could drive the car safely, while most models learned by standard ERM could drive all 200 runs flawlessly.

-The out-of-training distribution simulation results for autumn and night conditions are shown in Table \ref{tab:fall} and Table \ref{tab:night}.
+The out-of-training distribution simulation results for autumn and night conditions are shown in the middle and bottom row in Figure \ref{fig:vistaresults}.
 We observe that adversarial training significantly hurt the out-of-distribution performance of all models, i.e., especially in the autumn data.
 A video demonstration of the simulated runs is available at \url{https://youtu.be/TQKP7l9PfNo}.
 In summary, the best driving performance across all four tested conditions was observed with networks trained with standard ERM.